Hi, I'm Remsey. In this module you'll see how Generics make your code safer, cleaner, and easier to reuse.

 printItem(42);

-Generics allow you to write classes, interfaces, and methods that work with any type, while still maintaining type safety.
-Think of them as blueprints with placeholders.
+Generics let you write classes, interfaces, and methods that work with different types while keeping type safety intact.

 Let's start with a simple example β a Box that can hold anything: